jishu1989/Airbnb/facts_model.md

 NOTE: **this** refers to the model *fct_reviews.sql* (in the above fig.)

+In the fig. below, we try to populate a new row in the raw table.

 ![image](https://github.com/user-attachments/assets/6911e3d4-6bfb-4399-9b41-cba114dded00)

+And still the fact table is not yet updated...

 ![image](https://github.com/user-attachments/assets/72934a7b-a1e4-4b4d-ae36-65c52a25f765)

+After running this dbt incremental run, the fact table is also populated with the single row that we entered in the raw table.

 ```
 (venvdbt) PS C:\Users\Soumya Das\Documents\projects\git projects\Airbnb\dbtlearn> dbt run